 Aircraft Accessibility for Persons with Disabilities

 Besides the Canadian Transportation Agency, there are other laws in place protecting persons with disabilities.
-The Aircraft Accessibility for Persons with Disabilities Act is one of them.
+The Aircraft Accessibility for Persons with Disabilities voluntary code is one of them.
 It regulates assistance animals on board of planes with their owners.

 Then, you need to check with the airline to see if they have any extra requirements.
 Some ask for vet forms, while others will ask for records of vaccines.
 Many airlines have breed restrictions in place too.
 So make sure they allow your dog (or cat) on the airline’s flights!

 All in all, if you want to have a hassle-free vacation, do your research before boarding the plan.
 It’s better to be prepared than to be caught by surprise by a sneaky little requirement!
 It’s the responsibility of every ESA owner to familiarize themselves with the rules and regulations of traveling with animals.

 In the United States, ESAs are protected by clear-cut federal laws.
 However, Canada is a different story and its laws on ESAs vary from province to province.

 When getting an emotional support animal in New Brunswick, it’s important to study the local laws.
 Otherwise, how could you know if you can live with your companion buddy or bring them to work?